digital-work-lab/open-source-project/teaching_notes/03_python_1.md

-Java: compile the jar file
+# Python

 Object-oriented
 Procedural
 Functional

+Interpreted language: unlike Java which requires us to compile the jar file

 - Strongly typed: Explicit conversion required
 - Python fails at runtime when asked to multiply/divide strings and strings.
 If you need the numbers stored inside a string variable, you need to cast it explicitly (`int_var = int("99")`).